alet/ec2-proxy/README.md

 ## Using

-Then you complete vars with values you may run scripts to create virtual server:
+When you complete vars with values you may run scripts to create virtual server:
 ```sh
 ansible-playbook site.yml
 ```